 My exam is not listed under the list of Exam Join Codes What do I do?

 Please contact email@example.com for assistance.
 Exam Join Codes will not be issued by phone.
 Please make sure to email from the same email address listed on your exam payment form.

-I have not yet received the “Next Steps – Exam Join Code” email from APTS and it’s been more than 24-hrs since my payment processed.
+I have not yet received the “Next Steps – Exam Join Code” email from MMSD and it’s been more than 24-hrs since my payment processed.
 What do I do?

-The “Next Steps – Exam Join Code” emails are sent to the STUDENT email address on the exam payment form.
-Please check your junk mail folder in case the email was delivered there.
-Only check your parent’s email address in case the parent address was entered for student email address in error.
-If you still are unable to find the email, please contact email@example.com for assistance.
+The Exam Join Codes emails are sent out by MMSD after the close of the deposit submission window on October 22, 2023.
+The emails are sent to the STUDENT email address on the exam payment form.
+Also check your parent’s email address in case the parent address was entered for student email address in error.
+If you still are unable to find the email, please contact firstname.lastname@example.org for assistance.
 Exam Join Codes will not be issued by phone.
 Please make sure to email from the same email address listed on your exam payment form.

 What if I can’t log into my College Board profile or can’t remember if I have one?

 Students create College Board profiles to access their AP®, PSAT® and SAT® scores or to register for a SAT® or SAT® 2 Exam.
 You may already have an account if you have taken any of these exams in the past.